 Consider No Claim Bonus (NCB)

 Remember to protect your NCB.
-If you let a policy lapse for more than 90 days you can lose accumulated NCB.
+If a policy lapses even by one day, vehicles often require inspection and existing NCB may be affected.
 Some insurers offer an NCB protector add-on but it costs extra.
 Hence, plan renewals carefully.

 Step 5